MrVa55/sphinx/README.md

 1. "What is the thought that most inhibits you from achieving what you want in your life?"
 2. "If this limiting thought were suddenly removed, what would you do differently?"

-As you respond, the system analyzes your emotional state and generates visuals that reflect your feelings, creating a unique and personalized therapeutic journey.
+As you respond, the system analyzes your emotional state and generates videos that reflect your feelings, creating a unique and personalized therapeutic journey.

 ## License